 Today the role of the curator is perhaps more influential than ever, constructing what we look at and how we look at it.
 Exhibitions such as Invisible Men speak to not only the content they provide but the context they are produced in.
 The fact that the archive has grown primarily through eBay purchases somewhat captures the zeitgeist of this generation, where fashion is primarily navigated and negotiated online.
 Similarly, in lieu of today’s ideals, the exhibition is in no way class focused and instead disregards the idea of a focused narrative, which often results in the bowing to economies and aristocracy under the guise of design.
 Instead, Invisible Men is a celebration of all Menswear design and the multifaceted service it provides the man underneath.
 It presents the rich past of menswear and allows us to encounter this first hand, whilst also nodding towards a future where menswear takes its rightful place in the spotlight.

-The Invisible Men exhibition is on view until 24 November 2019 at Ambika P3.
+Invisible Men is on view until 24 November 2019 at Ambika P3.